Prairie View, Lake County, Illinois: Schools

 Northern Prairie View is served by Lincolnshire-Prairie View School District 103.
 Schools that comprise this district are Daniel Wright Junior High School, Half Day Intermediate School, and Laura B. Sprague Elementary School (all in Lincolnshire).
 Most inhabitants of Prairie View who attend District 103 schools graduate to Stevenson High School.

-Residents of the southern portion of Prairie View are served by the Aptakisic-Tripp School district, made up of Tripp Elementary School, Pritchett Elementary School, Meridian Middle School, and Aptakisic Junior High School.
+Residents of the southern portion of Prairie View are served by the Aptakisic-Tripp School district (Buffalo Grove, IL), made up of Tripp Elementary School, Pritchett Elementary School, Meridian Middle School, and Aptakisic Junior High School.

 Churches

-Local churches include the Westminster Reformed Presbyterian Church (founded in 1906 as the Grace Evangelical Church, later renamed Grace United Methodist Church after merging first with the United Brethren in Christ and then the American Methodist Church).
+The Westminster Reformed Presbyterian Church (founded in 1906 as the Grace Evangelical Church, later renamed Grace United Methodist Church after merging first with the United Brethren in Christ and then the American Methodist Church), is situated in Prairie View.

-Entertainment

-Prairie View has one roadhouse-style tavern, known as The Prairie House.
-For many years, an American Legion post stood on Easton Avenue, however it moved to a new building in the 1990s and the original building currently houses offices.

 Transportation

-Prairie View has a stop on Metra's North Central Service, which provides daily rail service between Antioch, Illinois and Chicago, Illinois (at Union Station).
+Prairie View has a stop on Metra's North Central Service, which stretches from Antioch, Illinois to Chicago, Illinois (at Union Station).
+Trains usually tend to run only on weekdays.